 A couple of weeks ago, I used writing to promote some social-emotional learning with students while fostering community in the class.
 I used a picture from the New York Times publication titled “40 Intriguing Photos to Make Students Think.”
-You can see the image at the bottom of this blog post.
+You can see the image by clicking the link above and finding image #9.

 What I want to share is what I did with this class and how it’s inspired us to go beyond the lesson itself.
 I began by sharing the picture, projecting it on our whiteboard.
 I asked the students to take several minutes to examine each of the 40 photos.
 After, each student selected a different image that resonated with them and explained why.
 The original question that was posed in the article was, “What’s going on in this picture?”
 I emphasized the fact that we can all view the same photo yet offer varying interpretations.
 The diversity of perspectives helps enrich our dialogue, which is important because every voice matters in my classroom.